Where did the chapter and verse divisions in our Bibles come from?

 Graduating from the Regents Theological College in England in 1987, John began his ministry as the Associate of the late Harry Greenwood.
 (Below is a photo of John and Harry together, taken in November 1987, in Kerala, India).
 For many years John hosted a live 2-hour Christian television program on the Trinity Broadcasting Network as well as a 30-minute daily Bible teaching radio broadcast, “the Spirit of Faith,” covering central Arizona.
 Since then, the Lord in His great kindness has brought John out of much theological error and deception.

-June 2022 marked 35 years in Christian ministry for John.
+June 2023 marks 36 years in Christian ministry for John.
 During this time he has pastored churches in both England and the USA and has included ministry trips to Europe, Australia, New Zealand, India, and Mongolia, in Churches, Camps, Conferences, and Gospel outreach.

 Sensing God’s call to live and serve in the USA is very much a long-term assignment, John became a full USA citizen in February 2003.

 John is the author of two books published by Solid Ground Christian Books: